Basic

 Placement

 Toast.Viewport docks via placement (default bottom-end) — a logical corner, so *-start/*-end flip under RTL.
 Top placements enter from above and stack downward; bottom placements lift off the docked edge.
-The insets are tokenised through --noctis-toast-viewport-padding.
+The insets are tokenised per axis through --noctis-toast-viewport-padding-block and --noctis-toast-viewport-padding-inline, so an app can lift the stack clear of bottom chrome — a footer, a docked assistant — without also pulling it in from the side.

 "use client";